Michelle Connor: Storylines

+In March 2023, Michelle is mentioned by Alya to be having an operation, which was why she was unable to visit Ryan in hospital after he was hurt protecting Daisy Midgeley (Charlotte Jordan) from an acid attack by her stalker Justin Rutherford (Andrew Still).
+Ryan later has a phone conversation with Michelle, though her voice is not heard by viewers.

+Michelle is again mentioned in May 2023 by Carla, who says that she had promised Michelle that she would look after Ryan after he returns to hospital after catching sepsis.

 Reception

 As Michelle settled into the canvas, she became an increasingly large focus of storylines as well as airtime.
 In 2007, Kym Marsh won a number of awards for her work as Michelle.
+Marsh was nominated for "Best Actress" at the 2007 Inside Soap Awards.
 At the 2007 TV Quick and TV Choice Awards, she won the Best Soap Newcomer award for her portrayal of Michelle.
 She also won 'Best Newcomer' at The British Soap Awards.
 However, in 2008, as the character dominated more storylines, some fans began to tire of her as well as her behaviour.
 The baby-swap storyline, which Michelle was central to, was largely panned by both fans and critics, columnist Grace Dent said of the plot; "...It feels like something ripped from a copy of Pick Me Up magazine and read to me laboriously over 22 weeks".
 In September 2008, Marsh won the award for 'Best Dressed Soap Star' at the Inside Soap Awards.
 In August 2017, Marsh was longlisted for Best Actress at the Inside Soap Awards, while the death of Michelle and Steve's son was longlisted for Best Show-Stopper.
 While Marsh was not shortlisted for Best Actress, the nomination for Best Show-Stopper made its shortlist.
 They lost out to Emmerdale's motorway crash.

-In 2009, Ruth Deller of entertainment website Lowculture who runs a monthly feature of the most popular and unpopular soap opera characters, profiled Michelle, criticising her personality stating: "She’s continuing to get more and more entitled and unbearable, but we’re not sure the Coronation Street writers have noticed how much we all hate her yet…" Later that year Deller criticised Michelle again stating: "It really is the month for all our old hate figures to resurface.
+In 2009, Ruth Deller of entertainment website Lowculture who runs a monthly feature of the most popular and unpopular soap opera characters, profiled Michelle, criticising her personality stating: "She’s continuing to get more and more entitled and unbearable, but we’re not sure the Coronation Street writers have noticed how much we all hate her yet…" Later that year Deller criticised Michelle again, writing, "It really is the month for all our old hate figures to resurface.
 Michelle’s still apparently irresistible, and her hatefulness was amplified when the show paired her up with the equally detestable Jake.
 Do the writers realise we hate her?
 Are they deliberately torturing us?
-It’s beginning to look more and more the case…"
+It’s beginning to look more and more the case…" In 2010, Dan Martin from The Guardian put Michelle on his "fantasy hit-list" of characters to be killed-off in 50th anniversary special for being "increasingly shrill and pointless", and wrote that he believed that it would create "better drama" if the soap's scriptwriters used the accident to kill-off "major characters we're supposed to care about".